aiven/aiven-docs/docs/products/kafka/howto/change-retention-period.md

 ## For a single topic

-To change the retention period for a single topic, follow these steps:
+To change the retention period for a single topic:

 1. In the [Aiven Console](https://console.aiven.io/), select your project and choose your Aiven for Apache Kafka® service.